No. 7 Florida tops No. 17 Gonzaga in two OTs

 After being shut down in the first half from deep, Florida hit three 3-pointers in the first four minutes of the half to grab the lead at 42-41.
 The Gators were able to stretch that lead to 59-53 before Gonzaga responded with a 10-0 run to regain the momentum with 7:01 to play.

-The game went back and forth before Florida took the lead, 76-75, on two free throws by Chiozza with 1:06 remaining.
+The game went back and forth before Florida took the lead at 76-75 on two free throws by Chiozza with 1:06 remaining.

-Perkins gave the Bulldogs a two-point lead when he connected on a 3-point play but Allen tied the game with 22.4 seconds left on a reverse layup, sending the game to overtime.
+Perkins gave the Bulldogs a two-point lead when he connected on a three-point play, but Allen tied the score with 22.4 seconds left on a reverse layup, sending the game to overtime.

-Because Florida lit up Stanford the previous night for 108 points, knocking down 15 3-pointers in the win, Gonzaga coach Mark Few made sure the Bulldogs knew they weren’t going to let the Gators win the same way.
+Because Florida lit up Stanford the previous night for 108 points -- knocking down 15 3-pointers in the win -- Few made sure the Bulldogs knew they weren’t going to let the Gators win the same way.

 Gonzaga started the game on fire.